logicly-au/docs.omsss.online/doc/overview.rst

 Example 1: Outcome measure sent to client to complete before their first appointment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, the process of creating a new 'collection' using the practitioner's
+In this example, the process of creating a new ‘collection’ is started by the
-outcome measure of choice is started by the user of the registration system when
-taking the appointment (for example, a receptionist).
-When they send a request
+user of the registration system when taking the appointment (for example,
+a receptionist).

+1. The client books an appointment with the user of the registration system,
+   for example, by phone.
+2. The user of the registration system enters the CIMS at the time of booking,
+   and creates a new file for the client, which generates a ‘collection’ in OMSSS.
-for a new 'collection', a link will be sent to the client via email or SMS to complete
+3. A request for a new ‘collection’ is sent to the client via email or SMS.
+4. The request sent to the client contains a link or QR code to complete the measure.
-the measure.
-The client will then complete the measure using their own device at home
+5. The client will then complete the measure using their own device at home or
-or in the waiting room prior to the appointment.
-The completed questionnaire will then
+   in the waiting room prior to the appointment.
-automatically be uploaded into the CIMS and optionally a report will be emailed to the
+6. The completed questionnaire will then automatically be uploaded into the CIMS
+   and optionally a report will be emailed to the appropriate service provider.

-appropriate service provider.
-Please remember that data collection consent processes
+Please remember that data collection consent processes still need to be
-still need to be built into this process.
-The service provider will either need to
+built into this process.
+The service provider will either need to obtain
-obtain consent from the client before sending the link, or consent will initially
+consent from the client before sending the link, or consent will initially
-need to be recorded in the PMHC MDS as ‘No’ and changed to ‘Yes’ after consent
+need to be recorded in the PMHC MDS as ‘No’ and changed to ‘Yes’ after
-has been obtained.
-Here is a diagram outlining how the OMSSS might be integrated
+consent has been obtained.

+Here is a diagram outlining how the OMSSS might be integrated into a
-into a client management system:
+client management system:

 .. figure:: figures/how-does-omsss-work-example-1.svg
    :alt: How does OMSSS work - Example 1

-..
-TODO: Update figures when Bill has approved the examples.

 Example 2: Outcome measure completed by client at Provider’s service delivery centre
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, the process of creating a new ‘collection’ using the practitioner’s outcome measure of choice is started by the user of the registration system (either a receptionist or a practitioner) when the client attends the Provider’s service delivery centre for an appointment.
-When they send a request for a new ‘collection’, a QR code is generated.
-A mobile device such as a tablet can then be used to navigate to the link provided by the QR code.
+In this example, the process of creating a new ‘collection’ using the practitioner’s outcome measure of choice is started by the user of the registration system (either a receptionist or a practitioner).

+1. The client attends the Provider’s service delivery centre for an appointment.
+2. When the user of the registration system sends a request for a new ‘collection’, a QR code is generated.
+3. A mobile device such as a tablet can then be used to navigate to the link provided by the QR code.
-The client can be given the tablet to fill out the measure in the waiting room or during their appointment.
-The completed questionnaire will then automatically be uploaded into the CIMS and optionally a report will be emailed to the appropriate service provider.
+4. The client can be given the tablet to fill out the measure in the waiting room or during their appointment.
+5. The completed questionnaire will then automatically be uploaded into the CIMS and optionally a report will be emailed to the appropriate service provider.

 Once again, please remember that appropriate data collection consent processes need to be built into this process.

 .. figure:: figures/how-does-omsss-work-example-2.svg
    :alt: How does OMSSS work - Example 2

-..
-TODO: Update figures when Bill has approved the examples.

 Features and benefits
 ---------------------